mohitagnihotri/latency_slayer/README.md

-# Latency Slayer — Redis 8 Semantic Cache for LLMs
+# Latency Slayer — Semantic Cache for LLMs

 Latency Slayer is a tiny Rust web service that **caches LLM answers semantically** using Redis 8.
 It embeds incoming prompts, does a vector **KNN** lookup (HNSW, cosine), and returns cached answers on near-duplicates.